Bosutinib (By mouth)

 - Some foods and medicines can affect how bosutinib works.
 Tell your doctor if you are using the following:

 - Aprepitant, boceprevir, bosentan, conivaptan, crizotinib, diltiazem, imatinib, modafinil, nefazodone, St John's wort, telaprevir, verapamil

 - Ask your doctor which stomach medicines are safe for you to take.
 Wait at least 2 hours before or after you take bosutinib.
 Do not take a proton pump inhibitor (PPI).

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 Keep using birth control for at least 30 days after your last dose of this medicine.

-- Tell your doctor if you are breastfeeding, or if you have liver disease or heart disease.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, kidney disease, or heart disease.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.